TeachingMaterial/ELEE1147_Exercises/src/PointersAndAddressing/PointersAndAddressing.md

 Pointers in C are relativley easy and fun to learn.
 Some C programming tasks are performed more easily with pointers, and other tasks, such as dynamic memory allocation, cannot be performed without using pointers.

-So it becomes necessary to learn pointers to become a perfect C programmer.
+Therefore it is necessary to learn pointers to become a perfect C programmer.

 Let's start learning them in simple and easy steps.